BioContainers/mulled/invfile.lua.md

               .. '-HContent-type:application/json '
               .. 'https://quay.io/api/v1/repository/' .. quay_prefix .. '/' .. package)

-During preparation, the directory index containing the image descriptors on the GitHub are downloaded and stored in the general `data` directory.
-To upload a *new* version of an image descriptor GitHub requires us to supply the *old* SHA of the file.
-The next step extracts the SHA from the directory file and stores it into the `info` directory of the currently worked on package.

-        .using(jq)
-          .withHostConfig({binds = {
-            builddir .. ':/pkg', './data:/data'}
-          })
-          .run('/jq-linux64 --raw-output '

-Map/Select filters out any array items that do not fulfil the provided predicate.
-Afterwards, the first and only item is selected and the stored SHA is written to a file.
-If no previous SHA is found, this is interpreted by GitHub as a file creation request.

-            .. '\'map(select(.name == "' .. package .. '.json"))'
-            .. '[0].sha\' /data/github_repo'
-            .. ' > /pkg/info/previous_file_sha')

-This step generates the image descriptor that is sent to GitHub.
-The file contents have an empty Jekyll frontmatter document attached to them (two rows with three dashes).
-This document is encoded as Base64 and stored in another JSON document, which is ready to be sent to GitHub[^github-create-a-file].
+The last step for this package is the generation of the API database entry.
 All the small information files that were prepared in the previous step are read in order and inserted into the correct location by `jq`.
 Each file contains one line, and the combination of `--raw-input` and `--slurp` makes `jq` convert this to a big string, with newlines as separators.
 This array is split and indexed with positional indexes.

+Similar to the Quay.io repository description, the description and homepage are taken from the latest revision.

+However, we have to make sure that the file containing 'old' revisions exists in the package information directory.
+If any old revisions exist, they are copied over, otherwise a new array is used.

+    .using('busybox')
+      .withHostConfig({binds = {
+        builddir .. ':/pkg',
+        './data:/data'
+      }})
+      .run('/bin/sh', '-c',
+        'cp /data/api/_images/' .. package .. '.json'
+        .. ' /pkg/info/github.json '
+        .. '|| echo "{\"versions\":[]}" > /pkg/info/github.json')

     .using(jq)
       .withHostConfig({binds = {builddir .. ':/pkg'}})
       .run('/jq-linux64 --raw-input --slurp \'.|split("\n") as $i'
-        .. ' | {'

-The commit message is encoded with the key `message`:

-        .. 'message: "'
-          .. 'build ' ..
-ENV.TRAVIS_BUILD_NUMBER .. '\n\n'
-          .. 'build url: ' .. current_build_id .. '", '

-        .. 'content: ("---\n---\n" + ({'
+        .. '("---\n---\n" + ({'
           .. 'image: "' .. package .. '",'
-          .. 'date: (now | todate),'
-          .. 'buildurl: "' .. current_build_id .. '",'
           .. 'packager: "' .. packager .. '", '
           .. 'homepage: $i[0], description: $i[1], '
-          .. 'version: $i[2], checksum: $i[3], size: $i[4]'
-        .. '} | tostring) | @base64), '
+          .. 'versions: ($i[3] | fromjson | '
+          .. '  map(select(.revision != "' .. new_revision
+          .. '" )) + {version: $i[2], revision: "' .. new_revision
+          .. '", size: $i[4], date: (now | todate)}),'
+          .. 'buildurl: "' .. current_build_id .. '"})'
+          .. '|tostring)'

-        .. 'sha: $i[5]}\' /pkg/info/homepage /pkg/info/description '
+          .. ' /pkg/info/homepage /pkg/info/description '
-        .. '/pkg/info/version /pkg/info/checksum /pkg/info/size '
+          .. '/pkg/info/version /pkg/info/github.json  /pkg/info/size '
           .. '/pkg/info/previous_file_sha  > /pkg/info/github_commit')

-Finally, the prepared update message is sent to GitHub with `curl`.

-        .using(curl)
-          .withHostConfig({binds = {builddir .. ':/pkg'}})
-          .withConfig({env = {"TOKEN=" ..
-ENV.GITHUB_TOKEN}})
-          .run('/bin/sh',  '-c', 'curl --fail -HAuthorization:Bearer\\ $TOKEN -HContent-Type:application/json '
-            .. '-T /pkg/info/github_commit https://api.github.com/repos/' .. github_repo .. '/contents/_images/' .. package .. '.json')
     end

 # The Build Tasks